 Losing someone to a brain injury caused by medical negligence can be especially challenging.
 After losing a loved one, you may be left to make difficult decisions - financial, medical, and legal - during a vulnerable time with precious little practical guidance.

 At The Law Offices of Sean M. Cleary, our Florida wrongful death attorney provides the compassionate representation you can trust.
 We have extensive experience seeking justice for families who have suffered the loss of a loved one due to malpractice brain injury.
 Like a personal injury case, a wrongful death action seeks to recover damages from the party or individual found to have caused the fatal brain injury by acting negligently or recklessly.

 Accurately calculating the types of losses you can recover requires experience and knowledge of the needs created by such an injury and loss.
 It may also often be a task that family?members are ill-prepared to undertake during an emotionally challenging time.
 Lean on our experienced Florida wrongful death attorney to see you through.

 Do you have grounds to pursue a brain injury case?
 Many physicians don't follow clinical practice guidelines for diagnosing brain injuries.
-If you or your loved one presented worrisome symptoms and your doctor didn't order the appropriate testing and follow-up, you may have a case.
+If you or your loved one presented worrisome symptoms and your doctor didn't order the appropriate testing and follow-up, you might have a case.
 The Law Offices of Sean M. Cleary can help you prove that your injury involved:

 - A violation of the standard of care.
 To pursue a TBI lawsuit, you need to prove that a hospital, doctor, or another medical professional acted outside of the standard of reasonable care that was expected of them.